MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Dimensions of Hardness in MDPs

-Environments also tend to have a lot of \textit{irrelevant features} \citep{babi_irrelevant_features_rajendran_2018} that one need not focus on.
-This holds for both table-based learners and approximators like Neural Networks (NNs).
-NNs additionally can even fit random noise \citep{nns_memorization_iclr_17} and having irrelevant features is likely to degrade performance.
-For example, in certain racing car games, though the whole screen is visible, concentrating on only the road would be more efficient without loss in performance.
+Environments also tend to have a lot of \textit{irrelevant features} \shortcite{babi_irrelevant_features_rajendran_2018} that one need not focus on.
+This holds for all kinds of learners including Neural Networks (NNs).
+However, NNs can even fit random noise \shortcite{nns_memorization_iclr_17} and having irrelevant features is likely to degrade performance.
+For example, in certain racing car games, even though the whole screen is visible, concentrating on only the road would be more efficient without loss in performance.
+In \textit{MDP Playground}, for discrete environments, \chngdjair{a new discrete dimension is concatenated and appended to the $N$-state and action spaces each.
+This dimension causes the dimensionality of $P$, associated with the NMRDP, to increase to 2.
+The first dimension corresponds to dynamics relevant to the reward, $P_{rel}$, while the second dimension has dynamics $P_{irr}$. $P_{rel}$ and $P_{irr}$ are independent of each other and when concatenated together form $P$, the transition function visible to the agent.
+However, only the discrete dimension corresponding to $P_{rel}$ is \textit{relevant} to calculate the reward function.} Similarly, in continuous environments, new irrelevant dimensions are added to $NS$ and $A$ that are not considered relevant to the reward.
+These irrelevant dimensions are visible in the observations which come from $O$.